 9. Decrease Bunny Death by Ensuring Babies Have Sufficient Milk

 A mama rabbit’s milk is full of nutrients needed for the baby rabbit to grow and thrive.
 However, most mother rabbits don’t produce much milk in the first few days after giving birth.
 Your mamma rabbit should have enough milk for her litter to feed once every 24 hours and stay alive.

 Rabbit milk is extremely high in calories.
 By the fifth day, her milk production should increase greatly.
 However, if it is a large litter or the mother is malnourished there may not be enough milk.

 If you are unsure of your rabbit’s age you can get your veterinarian to estimate based on her teeth and nails.
-If you have a doe who does not produce enough milk, it may be best to remove her from your breeding program.
+If you have a doe who does not produce enough milk, removing her from your breeding program may be best.

 Pay close attention to ensure the babies are nursing and appear healthy and satisfied.
-If you suspect they are not getting what they need, it is important to intervene.
-Rabbit milk suppliment is very hard to find.
+If you suspect they are not getting what they need, intervening is important.

 But, a kitten milk replacer is a good place to start.
 To balance out the calorie content you can add heavy whipping cream.

-Not only can baby rabbits become parasite carriers on their own, but they can also get a parasite from their mother during the pregnancy.
+Baby rabbits die of parasites also.
+Not only can baby rabbits become parasite carriers on their own, but they can also get a parasite from their mother during pregnancy.
 Coccidiosis and E. Cuniculi are two common parasites.